 Alissa manages the League Cycling Instructor certification, and is ensuring that the League's Safe Cycling curriculum is up to date.
 Alissa joined the League in 2011 after spending several years designing, implementing, and managing education programs for other nonprofits.
 She holds a BA in Education and Recreation and Leisure Administration from Florida State University.

-Carolyn directs the League's communications — from American Bicyclist magazine to the Bike League Blog — and also leads the Women Bike program, which aims to encourage and engage more women in bicycling and leadership in the movement.
+Carolyn directs the League's communications, from American Bicyclist magazine to the Bike League Blog.
 Carolyn joined the League staff in March 2012, after nearly 10 years as a print reporter and two years at the Alliance for Biking & Walking.
 Carolyn is also a columnist for Bicycle Times magazine and a contributing writer for Momentum magazine.

 Vice President of Government Relations